What is FinOps?

 Governance and policy

 Businesses that incorporate FinOps must establish usage policies for all cloud resources.
-Defining who is authorised to use which cloud properties and when will improve forecasting.
+Defining who is authorised to use which cloud properties and when they use them will improve forecasting.

 Security